What You Can Do: Source Water Protection

 Private Household Wells

-Approximately 15 percent of the U.S. population relies on independently guaranteed and managed drinking water sources, such as wells and springs.
-The prevailing pieces of household wells are found in rural areas.
+Approximately 15 percent of the U.S. population relies on drinking water sources that are independently guaranteed and managed, such as wells and springs.
+The prevailing type of household well is found in rural areas.

-Since the owner is responsible for the water, it is essential to understand what poses a hazard to the well and the groundwater, its source.
-A wide cluster of sources can cause well water to wind up contaminated.
+Since the owner is responsible for the water, it is essential to understand what poses a hazard to the well and its source, the groundwater.
+A large cluster of sources can contaminate well water.

 A few naturally occurring contaminants may pose a health hazard if found in drinking water.
 They join microorganisms, diseases, uranium, radium, nitrate, arsenic, chromium, and fluoride.
 Some contaminants are typically present in shake developments and end up in the water supply.

-Different sources of contamination are a result of human activities, such as agriculture, manufacturing, or individual misuse.
+Different sources of contamination result from human activities, such as agriculture, manufacturing, or individual misuse.

-The exercises may allow unsafe chemicals to enter the well water owner's water supply.
+The exercises may allow unsafe chemicals to enter the owner's well water.

-- Depletion of ethereal or agricultural utilization of pesticides and manures on yards or fields.
+• Depletion of ethereal or agricultural utilization of pesticides and manures in yards or fields.

-Well, owners generally sterilize or treat the water from their wells to remove the contaminants caused by such exercises.
+Well owners generally sterilize or treat the water from their wells to remove contaminants caused by such practices.

 Why does Source Water Protection matter to groundwater?